Chapter 14-53

 (iii) The Santa Cruz County Tax Assessor’s parcel number of the existing cannabis facility;

-(xii) For retail cannabis businesses, provide proof that at least fifteen (15%) percent of product inventory is sourced from City of Watsonville cannabis businesses;
+(vi) For retail cannabis businesses, provide proof that at least fifteen (15%) percent of product inventory is sourced from cannabis businesses located in the City of Watsonville, the County of Santa Cruz, and/or the County of Monterey;

 (d) Review of the Use Permit Renewal Application.